 It may have the cool, rainy climate of the Pacific Northwest and the progressive sensibility of Western Europe, but Portland's quirky, laid-back vibe is all its own.
-This is a place where locals wear shorts to the symphony, the mayor commutes to work on his bike and you can get legally married in a doughnut shop.
+This is a place where locals wear shorts to the symphony and you can get legally married in a doughnut shop.
 It's a newly popular destination for foodies too; over the last decade or so, the latest generation of Portland chefs has revitalized the city's dining scene with a focus on creativity, sustainability and locally sourced ingredients.
 And don't forget the beer and wine!
-There are more than 30 breweries in Portland (a city with a population of about 584,000), as well as hundreds of wineries in the nearby Willamette Valley.
+There are more than 65 breweries in Portland (a city with a population of about 600,000), as well as hundreds of wineries in the nearby Willamette Valley.

 Nicknamed the City of Roses, Portland is a place where nature is never far away.
 A short drive will take you to the forests of Mount Hood and the tumbling waterfalls of the Columbia River Gorge, but green spaces are plentiful even within city boundaries -- like the nation's oldest rose test garden, and the leafy waterfront park where locals jog and bike as the sun rises over the Willamette River.
 (Speaking of parks, Portland is home to the world's smallest: Mill Ends, which measures a mere 24 inches across.)

-TriMet, Portland's public transportation system, operates light rail trains, streetcars and buses throughout the metro area.
-Within the Free Rail Zone (which covers much of downtown Portland), you can ride the light rail and streetcars at no charge.
-It's also easy to get around Portland on two wheels; pick up a bike map of Portland from the tourist information center or at your hotel.
+It's easy to get around Portland on two wheels; pick up a bike map of Portland from the tourist information center or at your hotel.

 --written by Sarah Schlichter, with contributions from Carolyn Spencer Brown